monk-io/docs/docs/basics/monk-in-10.md

     monk cluster nuke

 This will destroy the cluster and all associated resources. **Be careful!
-Monk will not back up the storage of the instances it terminates**.
+MonkOS will not back up the storage of the instances it terminates**.

 In case you'd like to create another cluster, follow this guide again or see: [Creating a cluster](lifecycle/cluster-create-1.md).

 ## What's Next?

 Our newly formed cluster has 3 machines and can do much more than just running one simple workload.
-Having your cluster up and running is enough to start trying [everything that Monk has to offer](features.md).
+Having your cluster up and running is enough to start trying [everything that MonkOS has to offer](features.md).

 If you'd like to try a more advanced setup including a database, HTTP server, and a self-made service, continue to our first A-Z tutorial: [Running a small system](basic-app.md).